mayeedwin/vscode-pwa/README.md

 ### Setting up the PWA Development Environment

-We have a **pwadev tips** [repo available here](https://github.com/mayeedwin/pwadev-tips) to help guide you if you're just starting up or want to have your setup checklist done right ✅.
+We have a **pwadev tips** [repo available here](https://github.com/mayeedwin/pwadev-tips) to help guide you if you're just starting up or want to have your setup checklist done right.
 ### Commands to type in your editor

 Write the **Service Worker** and **App Manifest** really quick and like a pro!